Tire recycling: Repurposing

 Aside from recycling old tires, the old tire can be put to a new use.

 Old tires are sometimes converted into a swing for play.
 The innovative use allows for an easy way to find a purpose for an existing old tire not suitable for road use.

 Used tires are also employed as exercise equipment for athletic programs such as American football.
 One classic conditioning drill that hones players' speed and agility is the "Tire Run" where tires are laid out side by side, with each tire on the left a few inches ahead of the tire on the right in a zigzag pattern.
 Athletes then run through the tire pattern by stepping in the center of each tire.
 The drill forces athletes to lift their feet above the ground higher than normal to avoid tripping.
 Other athletic uses include tire flipping (tractor or large truck tires typically used) or for upper cardio conditioning by hitting a tire repetitively with a sledge hammer.

 Re-purposed tires can also be harnessed as an affordable alternative building material used in the framework of rammed Earth thermal mass dwellings.
 This is beneficial across scales of production such as individually sustainable housing.

-Rows of stacks of tyres are often used as barriers in motor racing circuits as a method of dissipating kinetic energy over a longer period of time during a crash, comparatively to striking a less malleable material such as a concrete or steel wall.
+Rows of stacks of tires are often used as barriers in motor racing circuits as a method of dissipating kinetic energy over a longer period of time during a crash, comparatively to striking a less malleable material such as a concrete or steel wall.

 Many cattle farmers re-purpose old tractor tires as water troughs for their cattle by placing them over natural springs or by piping stream water into them.
 These tires contain the water and allow it to pool for the cattle without any additional interaction from the farmer.
 Most farmers also include a drainage pipe near the top or in the center of the tire so excess water can drain off to prevent overflow and erosion around the outside of the tire where the cattle would be.

 Repurposing as an elastic base for multipurpurposes uses, such as holding advertisement boards, static or swinging.
 This is an application still under development and at a prototype stage.

+Rubber shingle roofs

+Rubber shingle roofs are typically made from 95% recycled material from a variety of sources including recycled tires.
+They last twice as long as asphalt shingles but are about twice the price as asphalt.
+They are more quiet than most roofs, hail resistant, and a high wind rating if there is a tongue and groove fitting at the front edge of the rubber shingle design.